qpv-systems/ws-monitor/README.md

 3.  **Set Target**: Input your actual WebSocket Server URL and click **Set**.
 4.  **Connect Client**: Update your app to connect to `ws://localhost:8000`.
 5.  **Monitor**: Watch real-time traffic on the dashboard.

+---

+Feel free to comment or clone this repo.
+If you find any issues, please let me know!